ErpNetDocs/tech/modules/crm/clientcenter/platform-settings.md

 ### Configuration capabilities

-Below is a list of settings you can apply in the Client Center:
+Below is a list of settings you can apply to the Client Center:

-- The ability to reveal or hide the **New Order** button, allowing or restricting users to create new orders and decide their access to the order creation module.
+- The ability to reveal or hide the **New Order** button, allowing or restricting users to create new orders.

 By default, this button is **hidden** so as to prevent potential problems and risks.